National Guard activated for D.C. protests, with more restraints than in June, officials say

 “People are allowed to come into our city to participate in First Amendment activities,” Bowser said Monday.
 “We will not allow people to incite violence, intimidate our residents, or cause destruction in our city.”

-Pro-Trump protests in November and December which included some of the same groups, ended violently, with multiple people stabbed and several Black churches vandalized.
-This time, members of right-wing groups have discussed how to bring guns into the District despite laws banning open carry throughout the city and prohibitingguns on federal lands like the Mall and Freedom Plaza or anywhere within 1,000 feet of a protest.
+Pro-Trump protests in November and December, which included some of the same groups, ended violently, with multiple people stabbed and several churches vandalized, including two historically Black houses of worship.
+This time, members of right-wing groups have taken to social media sites like Parler and Telegram to discuss how to bring guns into the District despite laws banning open carry throughout the city and prohibiting guns on federal lands such as the Mall and Freedom Plaza or anywhere within 1,000 feet of a protest.

-Bowser said that the National Guard members, who will not carry guns, will help enforce street closures and otherwise assist with crowd management so that D.C.’s police department can focus on law enforcement, including arresting anyone who is unlawfully carrying a gun.
+Bowser said that the National Guard members, who will not carry guns, will help enforce street closures and otherwise assist with crowd management so that D.C.’s police department can focus on law enforcement, including arresting anyone who is unlawfully armed.

-Defense officials said the Pentagon approved the activation of more than 300 members of the District of Columbia National Guard, but limited the size and scope of the mission after a deployment in June raised questions about whether the Trump administration was trying to use the military as a political club.
+Defense officials said the Pentagon approved the activation of more than 300 members of the District of Columbia National Guard, but limited the size and scope of the mission after a deployment during racial justice protests in June raised questions about whether the Trump administration was trying to use the military as a political club.

-Two defense officials familiar with the plans, speaking on the condition of anonymity due to the sensitivity of the issue, said the guardsmen are not expected to use armored vehicles, including Humvees, relying instead on civilian vans owned by the government.
-The military also has not approved the use of its helicopters, which were deployed over racial justice protesters in June in an apparent show of force, prompting a military investigation whose results still have not been released.
+Two defense officials familiar with the plans, speaking on the condition of anonymity due to the sensitivity of the issue, said the guard members are not expected to use armored vehicles, including Humvees, relying instead on civilian vans owned by the government.
+The military also has not approved the use of its helicopters, which were deployed over protesters in June in an apparent show of force, prompting a military investigation whose results still have not been released.

 No National Guard members from other states are expected to be called into D.C., the officials said — again, in contrast to June.

-The smaller military presence comes as current and former defense officials warn against relying on the Armed Forces for election-related activities.
+The smaller military presence comes as current and former defense officials warn against relying on the armed forces for election-related activities.
 The military, with its nonpartisan tradition, should not be dragged into politics, they have said.

 On Sunday, all 10 living former defense secretaries combined to publish an op-ed in The Washington Post warning that the time has come to stop contesting presidential election results, and that the military should have no role in overturning them.

+The National Park Service began issuing permits Monday for the so-called Stop the Steal rallies, which are expected to begin Tuesday afternoon and continue through Wednesday.

 Women for America First — a group behind a pro-Trump march in November and another on Dec.
-12 that ended in a night of chaos on D.C. streets — was granted a permit to host about 5,000 people on the southern half of the Ellipse on Wednesday morning.
-A list of potential speakers includes longtime Trump ally Roger Stone, whose sentence for seeking to impede a congressional probe into Russian election interference was commuted by Trump in July before being upgraded to a full pardon, and Rudolph W. Giuliani, Trump’s campaign attorney, who has waged a roundly unsuccessful legal fight to overturn the election results.
+12 that ended in a night of chaos on D.C. streets — received a permit from the National Park Service to host about 5,000 people on the southern half of the Ellipse on Wednesday morning.
+A list of potential speakers includes longtime Trump ally Roger Stone, whose sentence for seeking to impede a congressional probe into Russian election interference was commuted by Trump in July before being upgraded to a full pardon, and Rudolph W. Giuliani, Trump’s personal attorney, who has waged a roundly unsuccessful legal fight to overturn the election results.

 Groups questioning the election outcome will also hold protests at Freedom Plaza, on Pennsylvania Avenue NW, on Tuesday afternoon and outside the Capitol at 1 p.m. on Wednesday.